1 / 10

 On the inside

-"The BMW X3 is the brand’s mid-size SUV, so it's big enough to give you a great view out over other traffic and handle family transport duties with aplomb, yet small enough to feel nimble to drive and easy to park."
+"The BMW X3 is the brand’s mid-size SUV, so it's big enough to give you a great view out over other traffic and handle family transport duties with aplomb, yet small enough to not feel cumbersome on British roads."

-Unlike some 4x4s, the BMW is more focused on delivering a sporty on-road driving experience than tackling anything too extreme, so it suits most buyers daily routine, but every version comes with four-wheel drive.
+Unlike some 'proper' 4x4s, the BMW X3 is more focused on delivering a composed, even sporty, on-road driving experience than tackling anything too extreme, so it suits most buyers daily routine.

-Few SUVs strike a better balance between road-holding and comfort, especially when fitted with the optional adaptive dampers, and the X3 is more entertaining to drive than its peers from Volvo, Audi or Land Rover.
+Few SUVs strike a better balance between road-holding and comfort, especially when fitted with the optional adaptive dampers, and the X3 is more entertaining to drive than its peers; the Volvo XC60, Audi Q5 or Land Rover Discovery Sport.
 It grips tenaciously in corners and feels more planted and stable as it changes direction than heavier rivals.

-If you really want to save money at the pumps, there’s also a plug-in hybrid (PHEV) version with a pure electric range of up to 30 miles, and combined CO2 emissions of just over 50g/km for an ultra-low BIK rate.
+If you really want to save money at the pumps, there’s also a plug-in hybrid (PHEV) version with a pure electric range of up to 30 miles, and combined CO2 emissions of just over 50g/km for an ultra-low Benefit-in-Kind (company car tax) rate.

-Topping the range is the X3 M, a high-performance flagship variant with the same engine that will power the next M3 sports saloon, with over 500bhp and a ballistic 0-62mph time of just 4.1 seconds - it's a rocket ship.
+Topping the range is the BMW X3 M, a high-performance flagship variant with the same engine that also powers the M3 sports saloon, with over 500bhp and a ballistic 0-62mph time of just 4.1 seconds - it's a real rocket ship.
 Still, most buyers will be more than satisfied with the tractable and frugal 2.0-litre diesel in the xDrive 20d.

 All X3s come with leather upholstery, heated seats, an electric tailgate, and sat-nav.
 The 8.8-inch screen is superb, but the upgraded display and digital dials on M Sport models feel truly cutting-edge.
 It's one of the best infotainment systems, partly due to the impressive hardware but mostly because it's just so easy to use.